cognicraftcc/embeddings-api/README.md

 ***Pytest***
 -----------------

-To run Pytest, you'll also need to install the following libraries that are not in requirements.txt.
+To run Pytest, you'll need to install the following additional libraries not included in requirements.txt.
 This is intentional to reduce the size of the deployment docker image.

-    ```bash

-    pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cpu
-    pip install --no-deps sentence-transformers
+    pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cpu pip install --no-deps sentence-transformers
     pip install pytest pytest-mock pytest-asyncio

-    ```